SwingSmart Tutorial Videos

 No. The rechargeable lithium polymer battery is not serviceable by the customer, but you will likely never have to worry about this due to the lifespan of the battery.

-Q: How long does it take to charge the battery?
+How long does it take to charge my SwingSmart?
+What do the blinking lights mean?

 The initial charge could take up to 90 minutes.
 After the initial charge, subsequent charges should take about an hour.
 The LED will tell you where it is in the charge cycle: